joakimsigvald/XspecT/README.md

 # XspecT: A fluent unit testing framework

-Framework for writing and running automated tests in .Net in a flexible and fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq, AutoMock and FluentAssertions.
+Framework for writing and running automated tests in .Net in a flexible and fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq, AutoMock, AutoFixture and FluentAssertions.

 Whether you are beginner or expert in unit-testing, this framework will help you to write more descriptive, concise and maintainable tests.